[ Originally published: November 30, 2020. Updated: October 12, 2021.]

 Many HIV providers and public health experts believe they can eventually come close to eradicating the virus by 2030 with a goal known as “95-95-95.”
 In this vision, 95% of people who have HIV would be diagnosed, 95% of them would be receiving treatment, and of those, 95% would have the virus suppressed (the term used when the amount of virus is so low that the patient with HIV stays healthy and has a greatly reduced chance of passing it to others).

 “The ultimate goal is getting to zero—and that’s zero new diagnoses, zero new infections, zero deaths, and zero stigma,” says Lydia Aoun-Barakat, MD, medical director of the Nathan Smith Clinic, the HIV clinic at Yale New Haven Hospital (YNHH).

-We asked these and other specialists in the Yale School of Medicine AIDS Program to answer questions about how HIV became a treatable disease.
+We asked specialists in the Yale School of Medicine AIDS Program to answer questions about how HIV became a treatable disease.